xz76/R21/README.md

 * `Tstop`: ending time of the interval in record.
 * `from`: State of the process at at `Tstart`.
 * `to`: State of the process at at `Tstop`.
-* `trans`: an integer 1,...,k that uniquely identifies the transition.
+* `trans`: an integer that uniquely identifies the transition.
-* `status`: binary 0/1 variable.
+* `status`: Indicator variable.
+If `status=1`, the correspoding transition has been observed.

 For more details see <https://www.jstatsoft.org/article/view/v038i07>.